PawseySC/using-nimbus/_episodes/04-making-keypairs.md

 ---
 ## Login to Nimbus

+You need to have a Nimbus login account to proceed in this training.
 If you are at a Pawsey training event, then your instructor will provide a username and password you can use for the day.
 Alternatively if you have a Nimbus project you can use your project username and password.

 The Nimbus dashboard is at [https://nimbus.pawsey.org.au](https://nimbus.pawsey.org.au) Open this URL now in a browser window, you will see the login window (below).
 As shown, for "domain", enter 'pawsey' and your user name and password.